Distance: 4.6 mi Elevation: 134 ft. Difficulty: Easy

 - Trail length: 2500 m (1.56 miles)

-- The entrance is located just on the outskirts of the city and is definitely walkable (we did).
+- The entrance is located just on the city’s outskirts and is definitely walkable (we did).
 If you’re not up for the extra walk, you can take a short cab ride there.

-- Wear sunscreen and bring lots of water (we like to use this collapsible bottle).
+- Wear sunscreen and bring lots of water (see all our favorite travel water bottles here).
 There isn’t much shade on the way there.

 - Go earlier in the day if you want to snorkel.
 If it’s later, don’t bother taking your snorkeling gear.

 - You can even rent kayaks in the cove, but they have no set schedule when they’re there.
-You either see them or you don’t.
-Gotta love foreign countries! :D
+You either see them, or you don’t.
+Gotta love foreign countries!

 What’s your favorite thing to do at the beach?